AWCXV/GIFNet/README.md

 ### <img width="32" src="images/citation.png"> Citation
 If this work is helpful to you, please cite it as:
 ```
-@article{cheng2025cvpr_gifnet,
-  title={One Model for ALL: Low-Level Task Interaction Is a Key to Task-Agnostic Image Fusion},
+@InProceedings{Cheng_2025_CVPR,
-  author={Cheng, Chunyang and Xu, Tianyang and Feng, Zhenhua and Wu, Xiaojun and Li, Hui and Zhang, Zeyang and Atito, Sara and Awais, Muhammad and Kittler, Josef and others},
+    author    = {Cheng, Chunyang and Xu, Tianyang and Feng, Zhenhua and Wu, Xiaojun and Tang, Zhangyong and Li, Hui and Zhang, Zeyang and Atito, Sara and Awais, Muhammad and Kittler, Josef},
-  journal={arXiv preprint arXiv:2502.19854},
-  year={2025}
+    title     = {One Model for ALL: Low-Level Task Interaction Is a Key to Task-Agnostic Image Fusion},
+    booktitle = {Proceedings of the Computer Vision and Pattern Recognition Conference (CVPR)},
+    month     = {June},
+    year      = {2025},
+    pages     = {28102-28112}
 }
 ```